 Once you’ve created your new campaigns, you’ll need to manage them regularly to make sure they continue to be effective.
 In fact, regular account activity is one of the best predictors of success.
 You should be continuously analysing the performance of your ads and making the following adjustments to optimize your campaigns:

-• Split Ad Groups: Improve click-through rate (CTR) and Quality Score by splitting up your ad groups into smaller, more relevant ad groups, which help you create more targeted ad text and landing pages.
+Split Ad Groups: Improve click-through rate (CTR) and Quality Score by splitting up your ad groups into smaller, more relevant ad groups.